 Trekking Equipment Gear List For Nepal Trekking

-For the porter to carry your belongings, the company provides a waterproof kit bag (if your trek includes Porters).
+For the porter to carry your belongings, the company provides a waterproof kit bag (if your trek includes porters).
 If you are on a camping trip, the company provides mattresses, tents, etc. Proper footwear is essential for trekking, and we highly recommend broken in trekking boots or shoes.
 Some equipment can be rented or hired, such as sleeping bags, down jackets, trekking poles, and trekking boots.
 Please see the list below for more recommended items; however, please email us with any questions.

 General Trekking Gear: